Topographic-Robot/Project-STAR-Documentation/contributing/code_style/pointers.rst

 Guidelines
 ----------

-- **Pointer Declaration and Placement**: Always place the asterisk (`*`) adjacent to the variable name, not the type.
+- **Pointer Declaration and Placement**: Always place the asterisk (`*`) adjacent to the type, not the variable name.
 This improves readability and consistency in the code.

 Example 1:
 ----------